Table of contents

 - Create a to-do list

-And don’t just check in on work-related matters.
+And don’t just check in on work-related matters, again it’s important to cover any questions about working from home.
 Have a virtual happy hour or a coffee break together.
 All this keeps the team connected!

-Don’t skip the watercooler talk.
-In the last point, we highlighted holding a virtual happy hour or lunch break, but don’t forget to reach out to each individual team member.
+The questions about working from home usually involve engagement because it’s a subject that everyone wants to nail.
+So don’t skip the watercooler talk.
+In the last point, we highlighted holding a virtual happy hour or lunch break, but don’t forget to reach out to each team member individually.
 This helps them feel connected and less isolated.

 Productivity shouldn’t go down at all.
 It can easily be maintained and even strengthened because those pesky office distractions are gone.
 And your team isn’t stressed with their morning commute.